DaRiv94/fgr_dynamic_auth/README.md

  This should output your *.env* file which should contain your FGRCONFIG base64 encoded Key value pair, along with the PORT and NODE_ENV key value pairs if they were specified in your config.json.
  *NOTE*: If there was already an existing *.env* file, this command will output *0_copy.env* and then if that exists it will put put *1_copy.env* and so on..

  ### 3. Then start the auth microservice!
 ```
 docker run --rm -p 4000:4000 --from-env .env fgrauthservice
 ```

-Your should now be able to send a GET request to http://localhost:4000/healthy and get a HTTP 200 OK response.
+Assuming your auth service was configured to use port 4000 and your configuration didnt have an error you should now be able to send a GET request to http://localhost:4000/healthy and get a HTTP 200 OK response.

 <!-- 2. run `node ./createconfig.js` in the root folder where your config.js file is and add the output of the file as your *FGRCONFIG* to your .env file
 3. Start docker-compose `docker-compose up`